Presidential tag cloud

 I’ve always thought tag clouds were an intriguing way to visualize information… and this type of experiment is a great example of good information design.
 In addition to weighting the common themes by font size (bigger is more frequently used or important), a color shading is added to indicate a temporal relationship (brighter is more recent, dimmer is “older”).
 Therefore, in each tag cloud, a single image can show the relevant words of a given text, the importance of each, and the temporal relationship between them.

 Tag clouds can go wrong, too.
-My own, which is automatically generated by code in my Wordpress theme (read: I didn’t write the code), doesn’t do a good job of encapsulating monkeyPi (in my opinion).
+My own, which is automatically generated by code in my WordPress theme (read: I didn’t write the code), doesn’t do a good job of encapsulating monkeyPi (in my opinion).
 But when it’s done right, it’s a fascinating example of how malleable information can be.

 Link